thunder-project/thunder-factorization/README.md

 > algorithms for large-scale matrix factorization

-Many common factorization algorithms do not have standard parallelized implementations in the Python ecosystem.
-This package provides distributed implementations of `PCA`, `ICA`, `NMF`, and others that target the distributed computing engine [`spark`](https://github.com/apache/spark), as well as wrapping local implementations from [`scikit-learn`](https://github.com/scikit-learn/scikit-learn) with an identical API.
+Many common matrix factorization algorithms can benefit from parallelization.
+This package provides distributed implementations of `PCA`, `ICA`, `NMF`, and others that target the distributed computing engine [`spark`](https://github.com/apache/spark).
+It also wraps local implementations from [`scikit-learn`](https://github.com/scikit-learn/scikit-learn), to support factorization in both a local and distributed setting with a common API.

 The package includes a collection of `algorithms` that can be `fit` to data, all of which return matrices with the results of the factorization.
 Compatible with Python 2.7+ and 3.4+.
 Built on [`numpy`](https://github.com/numpy/numpy), [`scipy`](https://github.com/scipy/scipy), and [`scikit-learn`](https://github.com/scikit-learn/scikit-learn).
 Works well alongside [`thunder`](https://github.com/thunder-project/thunder) and supprts parallelization via [`spark`](https://github.com/apache/spark), but can also be used on local [`numpy`](https://github.com/numpy/numpy) arrays.